 Tailbone Mobility vs Position - We are frequently asked: Can you manipulate my coccyx back into the right position?

 'It's not about a 'right position' but about regaining a pain-free, fully-functional 'range of movement' which also allows the pelvic floor and spine to function properly again to free sufferers from the grip of nerve-pain and protective muscle spasm.

-Symptoms of musculoskeletal Coccyx and Pelvic Pain we routinely and successfully treat at Sayer Clinics London:
+Symptoms of musculoskeletal Coccyx and Pelvic Pain routinely and successfully treated at Sayer Clinics London:

 Our patients typically suffer from 2 or more of these symptoms:

 Low back pain